connorp7/module6/PixyProxy/construction/system_use_cases.md

     - **Preconditions**: Image GUID is valid.
     - **Postconditions**: User receives the image file.
     - **Normal Flow**: User sends a GET request to /image/{guid}/content.
 The system retrieves the image file associated with the provided GUID and returns it to the user.

-5. **Use Case: Perform Operations on Private Images**
-    - **Actor**: Authenticated User
-    - **Preconditions**: User is authenticated.
-    - **Postconditions**: User performs operations on private images.
-    - **Normal Flow**: User sends a request to any of the above endpoints with authentication credentials.
-After successful authentication, the system allows the user to perform the requested operation on private images.